4 Biggest Things That Stress Law Students And How To Combat Them

-Many students, myself included, arrive to law school with the idea that they need to achieve a First class in their first year as the bare minimum to gaining mini-pupillages and vacation schemes, so think that they need to be intensely focused on academics.
+Many students, myself included, arrive at law school with the idea that they need to achieve a First class in their first year as the bare minimum to gaining mini-pupillages and vacation schemes, so think that they need to be intensely focused on academics.

 During my first year, I attended several networking events with city firms and at each one, I began to realise exactly what these firms want.
-Achieving a stellar grade in first year is a good thing, however students should not rely on this.
+Achieving a stellar grade in the first year is a good thing, however, students should not rely on this.
 Firms are interested in the person, and what skills or experiences they can bring.

 Take 30 seconds to sign up to TLP and you’ll receive free, tailored information for your aspirations and stage straight to your inbox, as well as be the first to know about new, free events – what are you waiting for?